 The Sadan operates a modest clinic with first aid facilities and a supply of medicines for common ailments.
 A medical practitioner carries out medical check-ups of students.
 Necessary immunizations, provisions of vitamin and mineral supplements, and other health activities are periodically carried out by the Sadan’s health service.
 In addition, emergency health care is readily available.
 Parents are responsible for any emergency care costs.

 Besides regular class assignments and unit tests, there are monthly tests, term examinations, and an annual examination.
-A nine-point grading system is followed:
+An eight-point grading system is followed:

 |Grade||Description||Grade Point||Interval in%|